cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/PostcardGlue.md

 ---
-section: TODO
+section: Amber
-displayTitle: Expired
+displayTitle: Expired Postcard Glue
-uriTitle: Expired
+uriTitle: expired-postcard-glue
 ---

-Expired Postcard Glue

 "So tell me all the things that you can't be,
 Then I'll fill in the vacancies,